Typical Qualifying Standards

 In the UK we have the Crawley 6/12/24 hour race in April (Track event), the Ellis Brigham Trailblaster 12 in June (Trail), Monster Ambit 12 in June (Trail), Gloucester Invitational and Elite in August and October respectively (Both track and offer 12 hour official splits)

 *N.B.
-Flitch Way in January still offers an opportunity to secure late qualification you’ll be pleased to hear, as the organiser has now converted the event from its original 100k format to a 12 hour event.
+Flitch Way up until Jan 2024 offered an opportunity to secure late qualification as the organiser had converted the event from its original 100k format to a 12 hour event.
+Alas, Challenge Running has announced it will cease staging the event post 2024

 Internationally, another alternative is the Sparta City Ultra 6/12/24 in February.
 The inaugural event took place in 2022, A great opportunity to check out Sparta and take in the awe inspiring sight of the legendary King Leonidas.